The method of performing an appraisal report consists of an investigation which leads to an opinion of value.

-A third-party home inspector will evaluate the structure of the home, from the roof to the bottom.
+An inspection is a third-party investigation of the livable structure and systems of a home, from the roof to the bottom.

-The standard property inspector's report will include an evaluation of the integrity of the property's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The stereotypical property inspector's report will contain an evaluation of the integrity of the home's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.